systeminit/si/app/docs/src/explanation/iac-comparison.md

 This is another place where the database analogy can be helpful.
 You might have your data laid out in one way, and then create a "view" across that data to ease querying or optimize performance.
 The same is true in System Initiative!
 Organization is decoupled from how the resources are defined.
 :::

-Encapsulating configuration into higher-level abstractions or enabling re-use is done by creating new *template components*, and embracing an iterative approach to complexity.
+Encapsulating configuration into higher-level abstractions or enabling reuse is achieved by creating new *template components*, and embracing an iterative approach to complexity.
 To use the AWS VPC concept as an example, we have an 'AWS VPC Template' component.
 The attributes of that component are defined by its schema, and are similar to specifying your input variables for a module - they are things like the initial CidrBlock, Tenancy, Number of Availability Zones, etc. The schema includes more than simply variable names and basic types - embedded documentation, validation, and how to render the field in the UI are all part of the definition.
 We then have a *management function* defined for the component, which is a function that can create, update, or delete components, views, and more programmatically.
-This function takes as one of its inputs the attributes of the component, and returns the infrastructure you want to configure.
+This function takes as one of its inputs the attributes of the component and returns the infrastructure you want to configure.
 Here's a small sample:

 :::code-group
 ```typescript [Schema Definition]